kathykhong/PuppFinder/README.md

 <br>
 <br>

-<h3>Instructions for Grader </h3>
+<h3> Instructions for Grader </h3>

 In addition to adding the dog breeds in the results to a wish list using the "Add to Wish List" button:

-- You can the first required event by selecting a dog breed in the *wish list* and clicking the "More Info" button.
+- You can generate the first required event by selecting a dog breed in the *wish list* and clicking the "More Info" button.

 - You can generate the second required event by selecting a dog breed in the *wish list* and clicking the "Delete" button.